akankshadhyani/Swift/README.md

 # Swift
-The repository to store Swift projects for iOS.
+This is the repository to store Swift projects for iOS.